patrickomatic/defi-google-sheets/README.md

 1. On your spreadsheet click Extensions -> Apps Script
 1. Click the "+" next to Libraries
 1. Enter this libraries Script ID: 1hsL\_MpXDchOZcavD217yl7tmX19KzXRnNUtnWbKUv8u3r1alFtiXbBlh

-# Spreadsheet API

-Once you've successfully added defi-google-sheets to your spreadsheet, you'll have access to the following functions:

 # Contributing